karayabin/universe-snapshot/universe/Ling/Chloroform/doc/api/Ling/Chloroform/Form/Chloroform/validates.md

 By default, if no validator exists, a field validates.

-Note: the form will also inject the postedData values to the corresponding fields.
+Note: by default the form will also inject the postedData values to the corresponding fields, unless the injectValue flag is set to false.